Systematic Analysis of Biomolecular Conformational Ensembles with PENSA: Example Applications

-\emph{Mutual information analysis of side-chain rotamers:} The SSI values calculated for each residue reveal those parts of the receptor that signal information about the protonation state of Asp114 (Fig.~\ref{fig:sc-bb-h2o-SSI-muOR}).
+\emph{Mutual information analysis of side-chain rotamers:} Multivariate discretization of all backbone and side chain rotamers was performed, identifying Gaussian distributions within each rotamer time-series, similar to the example in Fig.~\ref{fig:multivariate-discretization}.
+Rotamer states were then identified as Gaussian populations lying within limits defined by the Gaussian intersects for every rotameric angle.
+The SSI values calculated for each residue reveal those parts of the receptor that signal information about the protonation state of Asp114 {by coupled conformational state changes between the rotamer states and the Asp114 protonation state (Fig.~\ref{fig:sc-bb-h2o-SSI-muOR}).
 Namely, rotameric state changes in the backbone torsions of transmembrane helix TM6, proximal to Asp114, are coupled to the protonation state changes of Asp114.
 Similarly, the backbone rotamer states of intracellular loops ICL2 and ICL3 couple to the protonation state of Asp114.
 An outward swing of TM6, enabled by backbone conformational state changes near Phe289 (P-I-F motif), is characteristic of receptor activation,\cite{Katritch2013} and specific conformations of ICL2 and ICL3 are implicated in the binding of signal proteins.\cite{Koehl2018, Mafi2020} Furthermore, side chain changes are identified on the P-I-F motif, the NPxxY motif, and the DRY motif, three receptor motifs that are known to undergo distinct rotamer changes in the transition from inactive to active receptor states.\cite{Katritch2013} The recognition of receptor regions where conformational changes are associated with activation and signaling suggests that the Asp114 protonation state and GPCR activation are intertwined.
 This example demonstrates how SSI and its visualization help to pinpoint receptor regions where the features' rotamer states inform about an aspartic acids protonation state.